“In Flanders Fields, the poppies blow; Between the crosses, row on row”

 - Support the work of Legion Command and Branch Service Officers across Canada in assisting and representing Veterans

-- Donations for relief of disasters declared by federal or provincial governments which impact Veteran in those communities
+- Donations for relief of disasters declared by federal or provincial governments which impact Veterans in those communities

 - Promotion and administering of Remembrance activities to ensure Canadians never forget the sacrifices of Canada’s Veterans